 When is the lottery and is it open to the public?

-The lottery will be held in March 2023.
-We will publicize the Zoom link and date for virtual attendance.
+The lottery will be held annually in March.
+We will publicize the Zoom link and date for virtual attendance before the lottery day.

 Does it matter when I apply during the open enrollment period?